 Generally, a retail business comprises few broad categories such as food & grocery, fashion, jewellery and accessories, electronic consumer goods, pharmaceuticals, health care air and other FMCG sectors.

-The retail stores of these businesses have following kind of job roles-
+So, The retail stores of these businesses have following kind of job roles-

 2. Sales Executive